lukepighetti/flutter_loading_notification/README.md

 # loading_notification

 Uses Flutter Notifications to bubble up `isLoading` events.
 Good for showing a loading screen until all the containing Image / FutureBuilder widgets inside it have completed.

+## Crash course

+Wrap `LoadingImage` or `LoadingFutureBuilder` with a `LoadingNotificationListener`.
+When all of it's children are done loading, it will fire the `onLoaded` callback.

+PRO TIP: You can create loading groups by nesting `LoadingNotificationListeners`.
+If you leave the `onLoaded` callback empty, it will bubble the event to it's ancestors.

 ```dart
 LoadingNotificationListener(